 The College awards 24 Trustee Academic Scholarships each year to our highest performing students.
-The top eight recipients are designated as Trustee Fellows and are awarded the College’s most generous merit-based scholarship – a full-ride award which covers standard tuition and room and board.
+The top eight recipients are designated as Trustee Fellows and are awarded the College’s most generous merit-based scholarship – a full-ride award which covers standard tuition and food and housing.
 The remaining 16 recipients are designated as Trustee Scholars and receive an $8,000 award.
-Both scholarships are renewable for up to four years provided the cumulative QPA (CQPA) requirement of 3.40 is maintained.
+Both scholarships are renewable for up to four years, provided the cumulative QPA (CQPA) requirement of 3.40 is maintained.

-Incoming freshmen who are ranked first (in a minimum class of 30) or second in their class (in a minimum class of 100) as determined by submission of their final accredited high school transcript automatically qualify for this one-year scholarship in the amount of $1,000.
+Incoming freshmen who are ranked first (in a minimum class of 30) or second in their class (in a minimum class of 100) as determined by submission of their final accredited high school transcript automatically qualify for this one-year $1,000 scholarship.
 No application is required.

 Freshmen engineering* applicants who show academic promise and outstanding leadership qualities are considered for up to four $2,500 scholarships.

-Applicants who have applied for admission via the regular decision process should not wait for their acceptance packet to apply for this scholarship.
-Notification of finalists and semi-finalists will be mailed on or about April 1.
-The scholarship is renewable for an additional three years by maintaining a cumulative QPA (CQPA) of 3.00 or higher as an engineering major.
+Applicants who have applied for admission via the Regular Decision process should not wait for their acceptance packet to apply for this scholarship.
+Notification of finalists and semi-finalists will be mailed around April 1.
+The scholarship is renewable for an additional three years if the recipient maintains a cumulative QPA (CQPA) of 3.00 or higher as an engineering major.
 Students must be U.S. citizens or permanent residents.

-Freshmen applicants who show academic promise and outstanding leadership qualities in the area of community service are considered for up to four $2,500 scholarships.
+Freshmen applicants who show academic promise and outstanding leadership qualities in the area of community service are considered for up to five $2,500 scholarships.
 Eligible students will be contacted to apply.
-Notification of finalists and semi-finalists will be mailed on or about April 1.
-The scholarship is renewable for an additional three years by maintaining a cumulative QPA (CQPA) of 3.00 or higher.
+Notification of finalists and semi-finalists will be mailed around April 1.
+The scholarship is renewable for an additional three years if the recipient maintains a cumulative QPA (CQPA) of 3.00 or higher.